Why Is Your Cat Trying to Climb the Walls? 8 Wild Reasons

 5. Lack of Activity and Exercise

 A cat that doesn’t get enough exercise will often try to climb the walls.
 Regular exercise is important for all cats.
 It keeps them healthy and helps them feel less bored.
 You can help your cat get regular exercise by giving it more space to move and play.
 Even letting it roam the backyard (as long as there’s a fence) or garden can be super helpful.
 This can help your cat stay active.
-And again, giving your cat toys to play with will help your cat stay active and reduce the amount of energy it has.
+Again, giving your cat toys to play with will help your cat stay active and reduce the amount of energy it has.

 6. Stress or Anxiety